-Bonhoeffer: Pastor, Spy - An Interview with Eric Metaxas
+Bonhoeffer: Pastor, Spy - Craig's Interview with Eric Metaxas

 In this moving narrative, Metaxas uses previously unavailable documents, including personal letters, detailed journal entries, and firsthand personal accounts -- to reveal dimensions of Bonhoeffer's life and theology from a new perspective.

 I had the chance to sit down with Eric to talk about this Bonhoeffer biography, Bonhoeffer: Pastor, Martyr, Prophet, Spy.
 Here is that conversation.

 von Buseck: We spoke recently about your calling to share Jesus with our culture through storytelling and intellectual debate.
 Is this why you chose to write this biography on Dietrich Bonhoeffer?